Fire-Frog-Fuel/Fire-Frog-Fuel/README.md

 - Html

 ## 💻 Currently working on:
-- [gradeboundaries.com](https://gradeboundaries.com):A website showcase a level grade boundaries tables and graphs.
+- [gradeboundaries.com](https://gradeboundaries.com): A website showcasing A level grade boundaries tables and graphs.
 - [Mnt](https://github.com/Fire-Frog-Fuel/mnt): A terminal-based Python chat room.

-### 💬 Contact
+## 💬 Contact
 - Feel like working on a project together?
 Or do you want to chat?
 Find me on Discord:
    @kitian_youlanka